PCOS Treatment

 Polycystic ovarian disease is a very complex metabolic disorder with a genetic component that makes it a challenge to effectively treat.
 Each woman is unique.

-- Pay close attention to your personal circumstances.
+• Pay close attention to your personal health circumstances.

-- Identify your primary concerns, e.g., fertility, hirsutism, diaiabetes risk.
+Identify your primary concerns, e.g., fertility, hirsutism, diabetes risk.

-- Stay alert for new developments in the filed, in order to improve your treatment program.
+• Stay alert for new developments in the field, in order to improve your treatment program.

-Level 1: We believe in treating “the whole person” rather than “the disease”.
-This means that we offer treatment options that will improve your fundamental health.
+Ideally, your doctor believes in treating "the whole person" rather than "the disease".
+This means treatment options that will improve your fundamental health.
 As your fundamental health improves, you may find that your polycystic ovary syndrome symptoms and problems will diminish.

-Level 2: We believe in using natural therapies to complement your standard conventional therapy.
+Also look for someone who uses natural therapies to complement standard conventional therapy.
 For example, natural therapy could be in the form of a physical therapy, or a food or herb that can be helpful for the condition, but without undesirable side effects.

-Level 3: We don’t accept the thesis that you are a complete captive of your genes.
-You may have been told that your genetic inheritance is the reason you have polycystic ovarian syndrome and that there’s really nothing you can do about it.
-That’s not quite true.
-Genetics researchers are now saying that the environment has a significant influence on how genes behave.
+Don't accept the theory that you are a complete captive of your genes.
+You may have been told that your genetic inheritance is the reason you have polycystic ovarian syndrome and that there's nothing you can do about it.
+That's not quite true.
+It's very clear from the medical research that the environment has a significant influence on how genes behave.
 In other words, your diet, lifestyle and physical environment can influence the expression of your genes.
-So a third element of our program is to provide you with treatment and health rebuilding options that will help to optimize your genetic expression.
+So you'll want to find a treatment program helps to optimize your genetic expression.

 PCOS Is a Threat to Your Health, if Left Untreated